Case Studies:

 There have been reports of reduction in water availability and shifting to other more individualized sources of water:

 "The sale of water from the dam is drying up, with people shifting to digging tube wells to irrigate their fields.
 Four such wells have come up over the last couple of years (Down to Earth, 2002).
-These wells are privately owned and water extracted from them is sold at a Rs.
-30 per hour, the double of that from the dam, and this is slowly leading to cultivation of water intensive crops like paddy and sugarcane (ibid).
+These wells are privately owned and water extracted from them is sold at Rs.30 per hour, double the rate of that from the dam, and this is slowly leading to cultivation of water intensive crops like paddy and sugarcane (ibid).
 However, even though the rules of common property resource are gradually being eroded, water from the earthen dam is still distributed as per the requirement of the farmers and, more importantly, the landless still have access to and rights over this water.”
-Sengupta, S et al 2003
+(Sengupta, S. et al 2003)

 Main policy lessons